 Below are the standing committees of the SILC.

-The four officers, Chairperson, Chairperson-Elect, Secretary, and Treasurer, and Chairpersons of the Standing Committees shall serve as members of the Executive Committee (EC).
+The four officers, Chairperson, Vice-Chairperson, Secretary, and Treasurer, and Chairpersons of the Standing Committees shall serve as members of the Executive Committee (EC).
 For purposes of a quorum, there must be a majority of EC members present, in order to conduct business.
 The Council, at regularly scheduled meetings, may empower or delegate authority to the Executive Committee to act for the Council on specifically designated issues for which specific action is required prior to the next scheduled Council meeting.
 The Executive Committee sets the agenda for general meetings.

 To develop the three-year Resource Budget for SILC, monitor SILC expenditures, and make recommendations for changes in spending as necessary.